 Uneven Terrain: It’s pretty good for a med/stiff board that doesn’t turn too fast and if you ride messy Saturday resort snow it’s gonna be ok.
 We like the Jones Mountain Twin a little better and especially so when it comes to those hard micro-bumps in groomers, you can find when it’s on the harder side.

 Powder: Even though SWS specs this as centered you can still set the 2017 Jones Ultra Mountain Twin back the same as you can with 2016.
 So yes it’s centered on side cut but not on board.
 I can set this back all the way with 58cm or approximately a 22.75″ stance width.
-Setting it all the way back is 3.5″ on board which is good for an all mountain.
+Setting it all the way back gives you a 3.5″ difference between nose and tail, or a 1.75″ difference back from the center of the board which is good for an all-mountain ride and far better than many twins.
 That, combined with the good bit of rocker in the nose makes for pretty easy float for this kind of shape.

 Switch: The Jones Ultra Mountain Twin feels very good switch and although not perfect it’s great for those, like Peter and I, who like to ride switch on groomers but love to get set back and surfy on powder.

 Jibbing: It’s not the best jibber because of the stiffer flex between the feet and we’d rather be on the Mountain Twin with it’s softer flex instead.

 Pipe: Pretty good in the pipe and although we like the Yes Standard a little better because it likes to turn faster and it’s easier to throw it around easier.
 However, we wish the Yes Standard had that little extra edge hold from the mellow mag as the Ultra Mountain Twin does.